-One of the benefits of becoming proficient in the critical thinking process is that senior enlisted personnel may often have intimate knowledge about a certain task than higher levels of command might not have.
+One of the benefits of becoming proficient in the critical thinking process is that senior enlisted personnel may often have intimate knowledge about a certain task, where higher levels of command might not have.
 Anecdotally, the authors are familiar with one Chief Petty Officer who was assigned as the Assistant Officer In Charge to develop a new Battle Group Communications system which was loosely based on an existing Air Force program.
 During sea trials there were numerous problems retaining communications continuity with the airborne platform.
-After all of the computer programmers were unable to resolve the issue, the CPO and his operators were asked for input.
+After the computer programmers were unable to resolve the issue, the CPO and his operators were asked for input.
 The Navy personnel inquired of the developers if they had reprogrammed the positioning software to take into account the mobility of a Navy ship.
-The contractors had not realized the criticality of that.
+The contractors had not realized the criticality of that requirement.
 It was pointed out that an Air Force base is a fixed point on the globe; Navy Ships are not stationary.
-Upon investigation, it was found that the system had been programmed with the coordinates for Pier 12 in Norfolk, VA as the default, when the ship was actually off the coast of South America.
-Such critical thinking on the part of that CPO and his team were not only expected of them, it was delivered when needed.
-This Navy team was made op of intelligence ratings, so were trained in and practiced critical thinking as part of their profession.
+Upon investigation, it was found that the system had been programmed with the coordinates for Pier 12 in Norfolk, VA, as the default, when the ship was actually off the coast of South America.
+Such critical thinking was not only expected of that CPO and his team, it was delivered when needed.
+This Navy team, made up of intelligence ratings, was trained in and practiced critical thinking as part of their profession.

-In considering the need for critical thinking today, the above observations should be coupled with the fact that many senior general and flag officers are now briefed by senior enlisted personnel.
+In considering the need for critical thinking today, the above observations should be coupled with the fact that senior enlisted personnel now brief many senior general and flag officers.
 These professionals need both the communications skills provided by higher education and they need to possess the critical thinking skills to be able to respond to fundamental and probing questions with germane and rational answers.
-It is the authors’ opinion that critical thinking is now vital, and will be increasingly so in the future.
+It is the authors’ opinion that critical thinking is now vital to the U.S. Military, and will be increasingly so in the future.
 It can and must be learned.

 critical thinking Skills Training

 Positing the manifest and patent benefits of critical thinking, the question arises as to the possibility of enhancing the skill level in this domain.
 It must be acknowledged that there are many factors contributing to critical thinking: genetic inclination, childhood experience, formal training, motivation, and natural selection based on trial and error.
 Many feel that critical thinking can be taught, but some are skeptical.
 (Willingham, 2007) From the literature, the authors have extracted three major ways in which the improvement of critical thinking is approached: 1) training a rubric to be followed, 2) forming the process by the Socratic Method, and 3) using constructivist methods emphasizing self-discovery.
 Many authors report using combinations of these three approaches.
 This paper does not have the space to resolve the varying benefits of the differing approaches, (Pither & Soden, 2000) but will proceed on the assumption that the rubric training approach may be the most applicable to the defense environment, all the while leaving open the use of the other methods as may be appropriate.
+The authors experience is that training is more familiar to defense personnel and often faster than the more extended process of education.